Gaslighting — An Emotional Abuse to Burn Your Sanity

 Gaslighting or Gaslighters… this term is being used more than ever before in clinical and research literature as well as in political commentary.
 The term Gaslighting is now commonly used to describe behavior that is inherently manipulative.
 Gaslighting is a powerful form of emotional abuse.
 This sophisticated emotional abuse tactic makes victims question their own sanity.

 Gaslighters use this mind game to gain control over the victim.
 Like other types of abuse, gaslighting can turn out in all sorts of relationships, including personal, romantic, social and professional.
-You may find gaslighters everywhere; political leaders, social media influencer, news anchors, celebrities, neighbors, a close friend, boss, subordinates, colleagues, siblings, parents or other close relations – anyone of these people surrounding you is in the position to gaslight you.
+You may find gaslighters everywhere; political leaders, social media influencer, news anchors, celebrities, neighbors, a close friend, boss, subordinates, colleagues, siblings, parents or other close relations—anyone of these people surrounding you is in the position to gaslight you.

-Many people have heard the term gaslighting but not aware about – What is gaslighting?
+Many people have heard the term gaslighting but not aware about—What is gaslighting?
 Let’s first understand the gaslighting meaning.
 Gaslighting is a form of psychological and emotional abuse used to eradicate or alter another human being’s perception of reality to gain influence, power, and control.

+Gaslighting is not just lying or manipulating—it’s an intentional and systematic attempt to distort someone’s sense of reality.
 Gaslighters deliberately play subtle mind games and psychological manipulations; which are carried out gradually in stages.
 To undermine the mental stability of its victim gaslighter repeats such manipulation time after time.
-These cause another individual (victim) to doubt his/her own judgments and perceptions.
-Gaslighters make victims doubt their own thoughts and feelings.
+The goal is often to gain power and control over the victim by making them question their thoughts, memories, and even basic senses.

 The origin of the term Gaslighting